-For example, when people first use antidepressants, there is a risk that their symptoms will worsen before getting better.
-Family members should monitor the patient closely and seek medical attention if they are concerned.
+For example, when people first use antidepressants, these drugs present a risk of symptoms deteriorating before they improve.
+Family members of the person taking the medication should monitor them closely and seek medical attention if symptoms worsen.

-When prescribing such drugs, physicians must carefully balance the pros and cons of use.
+When prescribing SSRIs, prescribers must carefully balance the pros and cons of use.

 Psychotherapy and counseling

-It may be used on its own or along with antidepressants.
-A therapist can help to identify problem areas, teach coping mechanisms, and educate a patient about their condition.
+A person can pursue psychotherapy on its own or with the support of antidepressant medications.
+A therapist can help identify problem areas, teach coping mechanisms, and educate an individual about the realities of the condition.

-A person with severe depression may be admitted to the hospital if they are in immediate danger or if they are unable to take care of themselves.
+A medical team might admit a person with severe depression to a hospital if they are in immediate danger to themselves, either because of the risk of suicide or lack of ability to care for themselves.